hanabi/hanabi.github.io/README.md

 * For example, this is NOT a *Priority Finesse*:
   * Alice has a known playable red 1 and a known playable blue 2 in her hand.
   * Alice plays blue 2.
   * Bob comes next.
 Bob does not see any red 2's.
 Bob does see blue 3 on the chop of Cathy.
-Thus, Alice played the blue 2 to give Cathy something to do.
+Thus, even though the red 1 was supposed to have *Priority*, Alice played the blue 2 to give Cathy something to do.
   * Bob clues blues to Cathy as a chop-focus *Play Clue*.
 * Similar to a normal *Prompt*, if a *Priority Prompt* could apply to two or more clued cards, then you should play the left-most one.
 * Similar to a normal *Prompt*, if a *Priority Prompt* made you play the left-most card and it was not the matching card, then you should continuing playing clued cards until you find the matching card.